 Most of the time, we are disgusted with the default music player that comes with our phones.
-I know i like to play with my phone until i get the best settings for my phone and so any music player that does not allow me to customise the way i want to select my music and how i want them to sound is not worth it – at least to me.
-The music players on this list allows you to tweak its equalizer to your satisfaction or provide you with accurately tuned presets and they will undoubtedly make you fall in love with your favorite songs all over again.
+I know I like to play with my phone until I get the best settings for my phone and so any music player that does not allow me to customise the way I want to select my music and how I want them to sound is not worth it – at least to me.
+The music players on this list allow you to tweak its equalizer to your satisfaction or give you accurately tuned presets and they will undoubtedly make you fall in love with your favorite songs all over again.

 Neutron is a professional music player with a high quality 32/64-bit audio rendering engine which provides the best possible sound quality on an Android device.
-Neutron features a sophisticated UI with advanced controls for music playback along with high quality implementation of Parametric EQ, Surround, Crossfeed and other digital sound effects.
+Neutron features a new UI with advanced controls for music playback along with a high-quality implementation of Parametric EQ, Surround, Crossfeed and other digital sound effects.
 It can play music from almost any source including network devices with SMB/CIFS or UPnP/DLNA support.

 Neutron is probably the best on this list cos of the number of options it gives you to play with.
 Its like Viper on with a music player.

 Neutron is developed for audiophiles and those who really in love with music.
 Consider using Hi-Fi/Hi-End audio hardware for best results.

 Rocket Player is a powerful player that literally lets you organize and browse your media library anyhow you want which makes it easier to find the songs you are looking for.
 Update and correct mislabeled tracks thanks to a powerful built-in tag editor.